 Whether it is competing on the football field or vying for the prime role in the drama club, Bethesda sets the stage for boys to partake in activities outside the classroom that help them develop into thriving young men.

-Entering into the 2014-2015 school year, Bethesda Academy joined the South Carolina Independent Schools Association (SCISA) for competitive team and individual sports and activities.
+In 2014 Bethesda Academy joined the South Carolina Independent Schools Association (SCISA) for competitive team and individual sports and activities.
 Joining SCISA allows for countless opportunities for our students.
 Click here to visit our athletic page.

 Through the course of the school year, students choose various activities that they want to participate in weekly and learn more about—Outdoor Club (explores the 650 acres of Bethesda), Drama, Fellowship of Christian Athletes, Woodworking, Life Skills, STEAM and junior and senior seminars that help guide students to the correct college and career path.